Bad Girl (2025 film): Production

-The film marks the directorial debut of Varsha Bharath, who had earlier worked as an assistant director in Udhayam NH4 (2013), and with Vetrimaaran in his films, Visaranai (2016) and Vada Chennai (2018).
+The film marks the directorial debut of Varsha Bharath, who had earlier worked as an assistant director in Udhayam NH4 (2013), and with Vetrimaaran in his films Visaranai (2016) and Vada Chennai (2018).
 The film is produced and presented by Vetrimaaran under his Grass Root Film Company banner, along with Anurag Kashyap.
 The coming-of-age film stars Anjali Sivaraman in the lead role, alongside Shanthipriya, Saranya Ravichandran, Hridhu Haroon, Teejay Arunasalam, Sashank Bommireddipalli and others in important roles.
-The technical team consists of Preetha Jayaraman, Jagadeesh Ravi, Prince Anderson handling the cinematography, Radha Sridhar handling the editing and Amit Trivedi handling the music.
+The technical team consists of Preetha Jayaraman, Jagadeesh Ravi, and Prince Anderson handling the cinematography, with Radha Sridhar handling the editing and Amit Trivedi handling the music.

 Music

 The film has music composed by Amit Trivedi in his Tamil debut.
 The first single "Please Yenna Appadi Paakadhey" was released on 28 March 2025, and the second single "Naan Thani Pizhai" on 18 July.
 The soundtrack was released through Sony Music India on 8 August.